stennety/mywebsite/_posts/2015-08-15-context-in-javascript-closures.md

 ## Summary

-Closures are usefull and flexible.
+Closures are useful and flexible.
 But care about using them with mutable context variables.